top of page

 Snapshot 2 (1-21-2015 5-31 PM).png

-Damian has currently been busy in the film acting world and also in print modeling.
+In recent years, Damian has been busy in the film and TV acting world and also in print modeling.
 He worked one-on-one in a scene with actor-comedian Kevin Hart in the feature film “The Upside” which premiered at the Toronto Film Festival in 2017.
 He followed this up with a co-starring role in the hit Showtime program “Billions” alongside David Costabile and Asia Kate Dillon.
-Last year, Damian was featured in two upcoming short films, “Such a Deal”, produced by a fiercely talented team of female filmmakers and starring Ebony Obsidian from the hit BET program “Sistas”, and “Extra Toppings”, a comedy that explores a fictional underworld of pizza shops alongside Eve Lindley who stars in the AMC cable series “Dispatches From Elsewhere”.
-He more recently co-starred opposite Donnie Walhberg in an episode of the hit TV police drama "Blue Bloods" on CBS.
-This was followed by his being cast in a two-episode multi-role arrangement with MTV Networks’ breakout hit “Revenge Prank with Pauly D and Vinny”.
+In 2018 he pushed his acting boundaries by shooting two short films simultaneously over a long weekend.
+In the daylight hours, he played the role of Pierre in the award-winning short “Such a Deal”, produced by a fiercely talented team of female filmmakers and starring Ebony Obsidian from the hit BET program “Sistas”.
+After sunset, he would drive upstate to play the part of Tony P., a mafioso Pizza shop owner in the short film “Extra Toppings”, alongside Eve Lindley who starred in the AMC cable series “Dispatches From Elsewhere”.
+He more recently co-starred opposite Donnie Wahlberg in an episode of the hit TV police drama "Blue Bloods" on CBS.
+He was then cast in a two-episode multi-role arrangement with MTV Networks’ breakout hit “Revenge Prank with Pauly D and Vinny”.
 He played both a Russian gangster and a Southern-accented used car salesman.
-Damian also signed with Manhattan Mini Storage to portray their first-ever signature spokesperson, the “Storage Guru”, on dozens of billboards and social media displays, all in the largest city in America, NYC!
+While all of this was taking place at street level, Damian also signed with Manhattan Mini Storage to portray their first-ever signature spokesperson, the “Storage Guru”, on dozens of giant billboards and social media displays, all in the largest city in America, NYC!

 Returning to National Television, Damian Muziani played a stunned security guard who waives at disembodied sports apparel as they drive by in a delivery truck for a Dick’s Sporting Goods commercial that aired across the country over 500 times during the 2020-2021 holiday season.
-He can also be found in the pandemic-placed feature film Out of Breath.
-He also recently booked co-starring roles in big-budget productions, including the feature film Rustin, premiering on Netflix, and the TV Series' A League of Their Own and Girls5Eva, set to air on Amazon Prime and Peacock, respectively.
-In 2023, Damian also will appear in a key co-star role in the Series Finale of the Amazon Prime hit The Marvelous Mrs. Maisel.
-Damian produced a three-minute segment documenting the world premiere of the film Dio: Dreamers Never Die, at the 2022 SXSW Film Festival in Austin, Texas.
-He was awarded two BRONZE Telly Awards for his efforts.
-Most recently, he has kickstarted a weekly comedy news capsule entitled Hindsight Tonight.
-The three-minute featurette is written and hosted by Damian and airs every Sunday evening on YouTube, Vimeo, and is also carried by the DBA Television Network on Roku and other platforms.
-Damian has been nominated for a Mid-Atlantic Regional Emmy Award in the category of Writer, and has won both Davie and W3 Awards for his work on this production.
-He also won a SILVER Telly Award for Best News Feature and took home the public-chosen GOLD "People's Telly" Award for Hindsight Tonight as Best Online Series!
+He then co-starred in the pandemic-placed feature film Out of Breath.
+He then worked opposite Coleman Domingo in the period film Rustin, slated for release on Netflix in November of 2023.
+Damian followed these films with a return to television, taking on co-starring roles in both A League of Their Own and Girls5Eva, airing on Amazon Prime and Peacock, respectively.
+In 2023, Damian also played a key role in the series finale of the Amazon Prime hit The Marvelous Mrs. Maisel alongside Emmy-Award winner Alex Borstein.
+Damian somehow found time to produce a three-minute mini-doc to commemorate the world premiere of the film Dio: Dreamers Never Die, at the 2022 SXSW Film Festival in Austin, Texas.
+He appeared in the movie conducting the last-ever post-concert interview with legendary singer Ronnie James Dio and was awarded two BRONZE Telly Awards for his efforts.

 124803944_10158643395953911_493986119932